friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

 comments: ""
 ---

-While there are some TODOs left we are feature complete and stability is already better than the 0.9 series.
+While there are some TODOs left we are feature complete and stability is already much better than the 0.9 series.
 Enjoy!

 ## Changes since Beta 2